brouhahaha/geotest/README.md

 The maps were created manually using [geojson](http://geojson.io/) tools.

 # Features:
-* **Points** mark exact locations mentioned in the text: _cities and towns, villages, estates._ Each point contains information about the chapters where this location appears and in some cases the name of location.
+* **Points** mark exact locations mentioned in the text: _cities and towns, villages, estates._ Each point contains information about the chapters where this location appears and in some cases the name of the location.
 * **Lines** connect points that the character passes on his way.
 Each line represent one chapter.